-The Makoto Intravascular Imaging SystemTM is designed to identify the lumen and vessel wall, through blood, in the coronary arteries of a beating heart via a scanning coronary catheter.
-The system uses ultrasound to assess luminal and vessel wall boundaries of the artery and aids the interventional cardiologist in assessing atherosclerotic plaques.
-Ultrasound is capable of identifying other characteristics of the artery such as implanted stents and of atherosclerotic plaques such as calcification.
+The Makoto Intravascular Imaging SystemTM is designed to identify the lumen and vessel wall, through blood, in the vessels of the body, excluding cerebral vessels, via a scanning imaging catheter.
+The system uses ultrasound to assess luminal and vessel wall boundaries of the artery and aids the physician in assessing atherosclerotic plaques.
+Ultrasound is capable of identifying other characteristics of the vessel such as implanted stents and of atherosclerotic plaques such as calcification.